 - ☐ The scroll pump is a relative simple dry compressor, with two spiral surfaces, one fixed, on orbiting.
-Teflon tip seals are commonly used, which are easy to replace. - □ Pump sizes: 15-40 m3/h; ultimate pressure ~10-2 torr
+Teflon tip seals are commonly used, and easy to replace. - □ Pump sizes: 15-40 m3/h; ultimate pressure ~10-2 torr. - ☐ Moving scroll may create dust at exhaust.
+Moisture may shorten scroll lifetime